 Biography

 Dr. Dominic Paquin-Proulx obtained his Ph.D. in Biochemistry from Laval University, in Quebec City, Canada.
 His work focused on the effect of autoantibodies within intravenous immunoglobulins (IvIg) on B cells.
-Following completion of his PhD in 2010, Dr. Paquin-Proulx perform postdoctoral studies at Karolinska Institutet, in Stockholm Sweden, working on innate T cells (iNKT and MAIT cells) in the context of infections and immunodeficiencies.
-In 2015, He moved to the U.S., working as a Research Scientist at George Washington University in the lab of Dr Douglas Nixon to continue his work on innate T cells in viral infections.
-In 2017, he joined the innate immunology section of MHRP.
-He is the lead Scientist for the work on antibody effector functions as part of the system serology core.
+Following the completion of his Ph.D. in 2010, Dr. Paquin-Proulx perform postdoctoral studies at Karolinska Institutet, in Stockholm Sweden, working on innate T cells (iNKT and MAIT cells) in the context of infections and immunodeficiencies.
+In 2015, He moved to the U.S., working as a Research Scientist at George Washington University in the lab of Dr. Douglas Nixon to continue his work on innate T cells in viral infections.
+His current research is focused on understanding innate immune responses in the context of vaccination and natural infection.

 Research